View Lila Cherry's Obituary on DesMoinesRegister.com and share memories

 Lila Mae Cherry

 West Des Moines - Lila Mae Cherry, 96, passed away at Edgewater Retirement Community in West Des Moines, IA on May 11, 2020.
-Friends and family will gather at a later date to celebrate her life.
+A memorial service will be held on Friday, May 22, 2020 at 10:00 a.m. at Hamilton's on Westown Parkway in West Des Moines to celebrate her life.

-Left to cherish her memory are her children, David (Bobbie) Cherry, Joe (Anne) Cherry, and John (Liddy) Cherry; 9 grandchildren; 13 great-grandchildren; and many nieces and nephews.

-She was preceded in death by her husband, Darryel; daughter, Judy Telford, sisters, Arlene Gay and Nadine (Sonny) Holland.
+Left to cherish her memory are her children, David (Bobbie) Cherry, Joe (Anne) Cherry, and John (Liddy) Cherry; son-in-law, Scott Telford; 9 grandchildren; 13 great-grandchildren; and many nieces and nephews.
+Lila was preceded in death by her husband, Darryel; daughter, Judy Telford; and sisters, Arlene Gay and Nadine "Sonny" Holland.

 In lieu of flowers, memorial contributions may be directed to The .
-Online condolences may be directed to www.HamiltonsFuneralHome.com.
+Online condolences may be expressed at www.HamiltonsFuneralHome.com.